Small Towns Where You Don’t Need a Car

 If you’d like to move to one of the small towns where you don’t need a car, there are various different towns scattered throughout the United States.

 Look for a town where most shops and entertainment are within walking distance.
 Seek out carpool-sharing options for the rare times you do need to go a bit further.
-Think about the atmosphere you most want in the place you live and choose the option working best for your personality.
+Think about the atmosphere you most want in the place you live and choose the best option for your personality.
 Car-free living might feel inaccessible in the United States, but with some research and resourcefulness, you can make it work for you.

 Did you enjoy this post?
 Join the Renovated community!